Superbad: Plot

-Seth and Evan are high school seniors who have been best friends since childhood.
-They are about to go off to different colleges.
-When Seth is paired with Jules during home economics class, she invites him to a party at her house that night.
-Their friend Fogell reveals his plans to obtain a fake ID, so Seth promises to buy alcohol for the party with money she gives him.
-Evan runs into his love interest Becca and he offers to get her a specific bottle of vodka for the party.
+Seth and Evan are unpopular high school seniors who have been best friends since childhood, and hope to lose their virginities before going to different colleges.
+Jules, a girl Seth is attracted to, invites him to a party at her house.
+Seth and Evan's friend Fogell has a fake ID, so Seth promises to buy Jules alcohol.
+Evan runs into Becca, with whom he is infatuated, and offers to get her alcohol as well.